firecow/ratnation/readme.md

 Consists of three different applications to operate

 ### ratnation council
-A service discovery application, used by ratkings and ratunderlings, must be exposed to the internet.
+A service discovery application, used by ratkings and ratlings, must be exposed to the internet.

 ### ratnation king
 Controlplane application starting rathole servers based on council state, must be exposed to the internet

-### ratnation underling
+### ratnation ling
 Dataplane application managing ratholes and socat proxies based on council state and command line options